kohii/smoothcsv3/docs/SMOOTHCSV_FILE_URL.md

-# Opening SmoothCSV with URLs
+# Opening files with URLs

 ## Syntax
 ```